There are a LOT of variables that go into how much you’ll end up spending on climbing Mount Fuji. And I didn’t do it in the cheapest way possible.

 Trip to climb Mt Fuji from Kyoto

 Actually I made a trip to Mount Fuji and Fuji Five Lakes (Kawaguchiko) as a 3 day trip from Kyoto.
+(See what to do with 5 days in Kyoto!)

 But, since it’s more popular to go to Mount Fuji from Tokyo, I’m including the cost of my trip to Mount Fuji from Tokyo and back.